openbridge/ob_hacky_slack/README.md

 ```
 if memory > 15 MB for 2 cycles then exec /usr/bin/bash -c "sh /usr/local/bin/slack.sh -a -c #testing -s error -M monit >> /ebs/logs/foo.log 2<&1" repeat every 3 cycles else if succeeded then exec /usr/bin/bash -c "sh /usr/local/bin/slack.sh -a -c #testing -s ok -M monit >> /ebs/logs/foo.log 2<&1"
 ```

-The <code>-a</code> flag sets the attachment flag.
+The `-a` flag sets the attachment flag.
 This is the expanded message format seen above.
-The <code>-c</code> flag sets the channel to deliver the message to.
+The `-c` flag sets the channel to deliver the message to.
 In this case the channel is "#testing".
-The <code>-s</code> flag sets the status the message should inherit.
+The `-s` flag sets the status the message should inherit.
 The example above uses "error" and ok".
-Lastly, the <code>-M</code> flag is set to "monit".
+Lastly, the `-M` flag is set to "monit".
 This tells Hacky Slack to use the Monit config.

 Here is an example for monitoring crond:

 ```
 check process crond with pidfile "/var/run/crond.pid"
       start program = "/etc/init.d/crond start" with timeout 60 seconds